ashuftw/working-notes/content/Literature/240410 Basic Equations in Fluid Mechanics.md

 where,
 - $S_{i j}=\frac{1}{2}\left(\frac{\partial u_i}{\partial x_j}+\frac{\partial u_j}{\partial x_i}\right)$ is the Strain Rate Tensor
 - $d$ is the Dissipation rate of Turbulent Kinetic Energy

 > Note: $d$ is different from $k$ which is the Turbulent Kinetic Energy per unit mass in the system.

----
-# References